Cristián Zapata: Brief spell at Villarreal

 After the 2010–11 season, Cristián Zapata claimed that many top European clubs were interested in signing him.
 Zapata signed for Villarreal CF on 12 July 2011.
 On Wednesday 17 August 2011, in the 2011–12 season, Cristián Zapata made his debut against Udinese in a Champions League qualifier.
 His La Liga debut came on 29 August against FC Barcelona at the Camp Nou.
-Deployed as a right-back for the entire game, Zapata and Villareal suffered a harsh 5–0 defeat.
+Deployed as a right-back for the entire game, Zapata and Villarreal suffered a harsh 5–0 defeat.

 Initially in the season, Zapata would be a regular starter and a key player for Miguel Ángel Lotina.
 In addition, he was in constant rotation between a right-back and centre-back position.
 On 31 October, Zapata suffered a knee injury that ruled him out for 35 days.
 Subsequently, he missed a total of six games including two UEFA Champions League group stage matches against Manchester City and Bayern Munich.
 He made his return from injury in the final group stage match against Italian side Napoli.
-Following a 0–2 defeat, Villareal finished last of their group with 0 points.
+Following a 0–2 defeat, Villarreal finished last of their group with 0 points.

-On the last match-day of the season, Zapata played the entire match against Atletico Madrid as Villareal were relegated with fellow countryman Radamel Falcao scoring the only goal of the game for Atletico.
-In total, Zapata played 36 matches and provided 1 assist throughout all competitions during his time at Villareal.
+On the last match-day of the season, Zapata played the entire match against Atlético Madrid as Villarreal were relegated with fellow countryman Radamel Falcao scoring the only goal of the game for Atletico.
+In total, Zapata played 36 matches and provided 1 assist throughout all competitions during his time at Villarreal.